BenDudley101/shipping/README.md

-# Simple Java code model to begin to explore the shipping domain.
+# Simple Java code model to begin to explore the shipping domain

 Classes are layered using domain driven design.